-Prime Photos is free for Amazon Prime subscribers.
+Prime Photos is free if you have an Amazon Prime membership.
 You cannot buy the service separately.

-The awesome part about this is that you get a TON of value in an Amazon Prime subscription, and free online photo storage is just the start of it!
+The awesome part about this is that you get a TON of value in an Amazon Prime membership, and free online photo storage is just the start of it!

 Prime Photos includes smart features that helps you organize your photos with ease, similar to Google Photos.